shani1610/perceptual-weight-judgment/README.md

 After unzip the dataset, you can find folder `data` containing file with the name `video_wW_aA_cC.MOV` where W is the weight, A is the actor numeration and C indicate 0/1 for uncropped/cropped image accordingly, for example: `video_w0_a1_c0.MOV` indicates weight 0kg, actor number 1, uncropped image.

 ## Example usage
-Here we describe some example usages of our dataset:
+Here we describe example usage of our dataset:

-### Crop 30% from the bottom
+### Crop 30% of the frame from the bottom

-We provide sample code in `compute_contacts.py` to generate contact labels from SMPL and object registrations.
+We provide sample code in `crop_bottom.py` to crop 30% of the frame from the bottom.
 Run with:
 ```
-python compute_contacts.py -s BEHAVE_PATH/sequences/TARGET_SEQ
+python crop_bottom.py -s DATA_PATH
 ```

 ## License